 - 2 or more bunches of radishes

-- 2 tbsp 30 ml extra-virgin olive oil
+- 2 tablespoon 30 ml extra-virgin olive oil

 - Ground sea salt and black pepper to taste